BrunoCombal/PointToPolygon/README.md

 If the input file is a vector file of lines or polygons, the centroid of the features will be used to center the polygons.
 The output polygons can be rotated, by changing the rotation angle, 0 means no rotation is applied.

 A test data set (a shapefile of points, in EPSG:4326) is provided under sample_data in the plugin directory.
 Open this file in input, choose a filename for the ouput, then select an output shape (such as square or rectangle or hexagon), then a size (for example, 0.1, as the dimension is in degree for EPSG:4326), then click "OK".
-If you let the option "Option in QGis" checked, the result will open in QGis.
+If you let the option "Open in QGis" checked, the result will open in QGis.

 More details: https://github.com/BrunoCombal/PointToPolygon/wiki/Manual